naheller/notes/arch/neovim.md

 ## config file

 it looks like neovim expects a config file at ~/.config/nvim/init.vim.
 This does not exist off a fresh install.
+Update June 2025: using `init.lua` instead.

 the env variable `$MYVIMRC` points to the above init file. if i make changes to the file, i can reload any open editors with: `:reload $MYVIMRC`